JenBauer/jenbauer_com/content/index.md

 description: This is the title page for Jen Bauer's website, which contains highlights of her career and links to other pages.
 draft: false
 ---
+#### Welcome!
-### Thank you for stopping by my thought garden.
+Thank you for stopping by my thought garden.

+#### About Jen
 I'm Jen Bauer: tech educator, software whisperer, and community leader.

 I started this thought garden as a space for sharing my thoughts on good software, quality assurance, and unknown other topics that fascinate me.
-I am available for remote consulting through my business, Another Angle Solutions.
 I am a process clarifier, documentation wizard, and SQL query conjurer, among many other helpful roles.

+I am available for remote consulting through my business, [Another Angle Solutions](https://anotheranglesolutions.com).
-You are welcome to [email me](mailto:hellojenbauer@gmail.com) if you could use my expertise on your project.
+Check out my business if you could use my expertise on your project.

 <img src="images/JenBauer.jpg" alt="Jen Bauer's headshot picture, which shows a curly-haired brunette with glasses and a winning smile." class="centerImg">

-### A Few Tidbits About My Work
+#### A Few Tidbits About My Work and Interests

 I have broad interests, especially as they relate to video games and audio.